Matthew Sampson: Career

 Riding from a base in North America in 2022 he was awarded Spruce Meadows Rider of the Year after recording 17 wins at the venue.
 That year, he had his first CSI5* victory.
 He won $500,000 AON Grand Prix at the Spruce Meadows ‘Pan American’ CSI 5* riding a stallion, Daniel.
 Following that, he was named 2023 Leading Rider of the Show at the Horse of the Year Show, and he and Daniel won the CSI5* Stakes in London at the Horse of the Year Show at Olympia, and also triumphed at the CSI5* Spruce Meadows Pan American for a second time.

 In July 2025, he was part of the Great Britain side which won the team silver medal behind Belgium at the 2025 European Showjumping Championships in A Coruña, Spain, alongside Scott Brash, Ben Maher and Donald Whitaker.
 He rode Medoc de Toxandria.
 That year, he was part of the British team, alongside Ben Maher, Joe Stockdale, and Donald Whitaker, that won the FEI Nations Cup in Canada in September 2025, the first British team to win the event for close to thirty years; since the British team of 1996.

+In December 2025, he won The Mistletoe Stakes at the London International Horse Show on Balento C.S, winning a five horse jump-off.